CityOfBoston/access-boston-config/readme.md

    *Groups is a list of groups of people with access that application.
 The formatting should follow this style:

      ![groups_syntax][groups_syntax]
-3. When you're done making changes, go to the bottom of the page where it says 'Commit Changes' and provide a name and description for the changes made.
+3. When you're done making changes, click on the  'Commit Changes' button on the top right corner.
+This will open a pop-up modal; provide a name and description for the changes made.
-   ![Commit Fields][commit]
-4. Leave the "Commit directly to the 'master' branch" radio button checked
+   ![commit2][commit2]
+4. In pop-up modal select the "Create a new Branch for this commit" radio button
 5. When you're done, hit the "Commit Changes" button
-   ![Commit Button][commit_btn]
-6. No you can go back to either the [homepage](https://github.com/CityOfBoston/access-boston-config) or [commits page](https://github.com/CityOfBoston/access-boston-config/commits/master) to view this commit's progress.

-Homepage ![homepage_commit][homepage_commit]
-Commits page ![commits_page][commits_page]
+   ![commit1][commit1]
+6. Give the new branch for your work a name.
+7. Hit the "Propose Changes" button; this will take you to another screen where you will see a preview of the "Pull Request" that will be created.
+8. Hit the "Create Pull Request" button.
+This will create the PR and you will be take to its page.
+9. On the PR page tag a reviewer to approve your changes.
+After you'll be able to "Merge" your changes.
+After mergin a github action for `(Force) Push Changes to deploy-branches`. ![deploy1][deploy1]
+This will update the corresponding [deploy-`dev|test|prod`] branch to match the `master` branch.
+10. Go to the `Deploy AB Configs to Amazon S3` Github Actions, click on the `Run workflow` to select what branch to run this action on
+   ![deploy2][deploy2]
+   ![deploy4][deploy4]
+   ![deploy3][deploy3]
+   ![deploy5][deploy5]
+11. Select the branch your previous commit targeted and clic `Run workflow`

-If you see a yellow dot next to the commit, its still being processed, once its done the dot will check to a green check mark if it passed or a red x if it failed
+12. Wait for the `workflow` to run, it will show a `green` circular check mark if the it passed, and a `red` circular `x` if it failed

-Passed ![homepage_commit][commits_page_pass]
-Failed ![commits_page][commits_page_fail]

-Once the build for the commit passes, our build integration with Travis notifies Digital Team will be notified via Slack that we can restart the application on AWS.
+13. Go to the `AWS Console` and update the `ECS` instance you want to update with this config change.
+This will create a new instance of the service and spin down the previous ones once its stable
+14. DONE